 Local Development Scheme

-Our Local Development Scheme sets out our programme for the preparation of Local Development Documents over a three-year period.
-The purpose of the document is to keep you informed about what documents we’ll be producing and when we’ll be actively looking to engage with the community and other relevant stakeholders to help inform the plan making process.
-You can find a copy of our latest Local Development Scheme below.
+Our Local Development Scheme sets out our programme for the preparation of Local Development documents over a three-year period.
+It is created to keep you informed about what documents we’ll be producing and when we’ll be actively looking to engage with the community and relevant stakeholders to help inform the plan making process.
+You can read the scheme in full below.

-You can find more about our approach to community engagement in our Statement of Community Involvement.
-We also publish a monitoring report annually which includes information on our progress towards the objectives set out in the Local Development Scheme.
+For more information about our approach to community engagement, please read our Statement of Community Involvement.
+We also publish an annual monitoring report which includes information on our progress towards the objectives set out in the Local Development Scheme.

 Latest Local Development Scheme